Customizing Your Event Badge with QR Codes

 What Type of QR Code Should You Use?

-- Put it on the front, not the back.
+Bad placement means bad scanning.
+A few simple tips can help:- Put it on the front, not the back.
 People won’t have to flip the badge to scan.
 Don’t put it on the bottom edge.
 It often gets covered by lanyards or clothing.

 - Make it a decent size, at least 2 cm x 2 cm is usually fine and won’t cause any issues during scanning.